akio-tomiya/Wilsonloop.jl/README.md

 # What is this?
 In Lattice Quantum Chromo-Dynamics (QCD), the gauge action is constructed by gauge invariant objects, Wilson loops, in discretized spacetime.
-Wilsonloop.jl helps us to treat with the Wilson loops and generic Wilson lines in any NCc and dimensions.
+Wilsonloop.jl helps us to treat with the Wilson loops and generic Wilson lines in any Nc and dimensions.

 # This is the package for Lattice QCD codes.